 The Bridging the Gap program was implemented in 2009 in collaboration with the East Jerusalem branch of the Municipality’s Department of Social Services to address the growing dental problems of the city’s Arab families.

 Signed, numbered vouchers are distributed by professional social workers to specific families deemed particularly needy from their assigned caseload.
-Based on the model developed for the JCFDCP, eligible patients receive free comprehensive dental care, consisting of examinations, X-rays, and prescribed treatments, including the provision of fillings, crowns, root canal procedures, and pre-orthodontia.
+Eligible patients receive free comprehensive dental care, consisting of examinations, X-rays, and prescribed treatments, including the provision of fillings, crowns, root canal procedures, and pre-orthodontia.
 In addition, the staff instructs the children regarding good oral hygiene.
 Each patient is entered into the HCS database for routine check-ups.